 2. DUI cases never dismiss themselves

-As Detroit-area DUI lawyers, we understand both the nuances of the law, and the science behind the analysis of the chemical evidence.
-We know how to win cases, get them dismissed, and otherwise produce the very best results possible.
+As Michigan DUI attorneys, we understand both the nuances of the law, and the science behind the analysis of the chemical evidence.
+My team and I know how to win cases, get them dismissed, and otherwise produce the very best results possible.

-We do the kind of good work to make that happen.
+We do the kind of good work necessary to make that happen.

-In most drunk driving cases, we can spare you from having to go to court for the first proceeding, called an “arraignment."
+In most drunk driving cases, we can spare you from having to go to court for the first proceeding.
+This is called an “arraignment."
 Our office will file papers with the court to waive it, meaning that you won't have to show up.

 At the pre-trial conference, we meet with the prosecutor and discuss the case.

 First, of course, we look for a way to get the charge (or charges) dismissed.
-With our extensive experience handing Michigan DUI cases, we know how to successfully challenge improper evidence, and also how to figure out if it is good enough to withstand a legal challenge.
+With our extensive DUI experience, we know if the evidence is good enough to withstand a legal challenge.
 If not, we know how to successfully challenge it and keep it out.

-- This means that prior to being sentenced by the Judge, you will have an appointment with the court’s probation department, where you will be interviewed and take a written alcohol screening test about your drinking habits and history.
+- Prior to being sentenced by the Judge, you will have to meet with a probation officer.
+You will be interviewed by him or her, and take a written alcohol screening test about your drinking habits and history.

 - Every answer you give has a point value, and the test is scored numerically.

-- As results go, the higher your score, the more likely you are seen to have or be at risk to develop a drinking problem.
+- The higher your score, the more likely you will be seen to have a drinking problem.

 - Obviously, the lower your score, the better.
 We're going for better.

-- Here, we can help you more than anyone.
-Having completed a post-graduate program of addiction studies, I have both a clinical and practical understanding of the development, diagnosis and treatment of alcohol problems.
+- Here, our firm can help you more than anyone.
+I have completed a post-graduate program of addiction studies.
+That give me both a clinical and practical understanding of the development, diagnosis and treatment of alcohol problems.

-- My team and I actually use that knowledge.
-Because we know how alcohol evaluation tests work and how your answers will be interpreted, we can give you an unmatched advantage before you ever sit down to take it.
+- My team and I will use that knowledge to produce better results.
+We know how alcohol evaluation tests work and how your answers will be interpreted.
+As a result we can give you an unmatched advantage before you ever sit down to take it.

 It is extremely important that you are thoroughly prepared for the alcohol screening test and probation interview.

-Make no mistake about it, the sentencing recommendation is really the "blueprint” for exactly what the Judge will do to you.
+Make no mistake about it, the sentencing recommendation is really the "blueprint” for exactly what is going to happen to you.

 In the real world, every single Judge out there follows the probation officer's sentencing recommendation very closely, if not to the very letter.

-The sentencing is where you stand in front of the Judge to find out what is going to happen to you, and where all the consequences we've been talking about are handed down - or not.
+The sentencing is where you stand in front of the Judge to find out what is going to happen to you.
+This is where all the consequences we've been talking about are handed down.

-At the sentencing the Judge first reads the recommendation, listens to your lawyer, then to you, and ultimately decides what to order.
-He or she will then rule on you'll be required to do, and what you'll be required to NOT do, like drink alcohol while on probation.
+At the sentencing, the Judge first reads the recommendation, listens to your lawyer, then to you, and ultimately decides what to order.
+He or she will then rule on you'll be required to do (like continue testing), and what you'll be forbidden from doing (like drink alcohol) while on probation.

 Here, less is always more.
-My team and I will make sure that we avoid as many of the potential negative consequences as possible and produce the very best results in your case.
+As Michigan DUI lawyers, my team and I will make sure that we avoid as many of the potential negative consequences as possible and produce the very best results in your case.